symfony-cmf/symfony-cmf-docs/components/routing.rst

 2. The Route Filters
 """"""""""""""""""""

-.. some rewriting

 The ``NestedMatcher`` can apply user provided ``RouteFilterInterface`` implementations to reduce the provided ``Route`` objects, e.g. for doing content negotiation.
 It is the responsibility of each filter to throw the ``ResourceNotFoundException`` if no more routes are left in the collection.

 3. The Final Matcher
 """"""""""""""""""""

-.. some rewriting

 The ``FinalMatcherInterface`` implementation has to determine exactly one Route as the best match or throw an exception if no adequate match could